Autumn is in full force, which means colder weather, Thanksgiving leftovers, and lots of delicious comfort foods and desserts.

 Making caramel at home can sound intimidating, but it’s actually quite easy if you follow our simple tips below:

-• Some resources say to not be afraid of letting the caramel color go deeper.
-A deeper caramel can indeed bring out more flavor, however, I think this risks the caramel getting bitter and burnt (which is unsavable) and do not recommend this if you are a beginner and want to make this in one go.
-But if you’d like to give it a try make sure you have extra ingredients on hand just in case you need to redo.
+Some resources say to not be afraid of letting the caramel color go deeper.
+A deeper caramel can indeed bring out more flavor, however, this risks the caramel getting bitter and burnt (which is unsavable.)
+We do not recommend this if you are a beginner and want to make this recipe with high success.
+But if you’d like to challenge yourself, make sure you have extra ingredients on hand just in case you need to redo it.
 Just about everyone who makes caramel can attest that they’ve had their fare share of burnt caramel!
 It’s all about practice!

 Ways to use miso caramel sauce: